ahlinist/cmssw/HiggsAnalysis/HeavyChHiggsToTauNu/test/readme.txt

 20.5.2008/S.Lehti CMSSW_1_6_11  Dataformat changed, since root doesnt support 2 level of loops
                                 in addition to event loop.
 Therefore the hits associated to tracks are moved from MyTrack to MyJet, and a label associating a hit to a given track is added in the MyHit data members.
+17.6.2008/S.Lehti CMSSW_1_6_12	Removed jet raw Et cut 10 GeV.
+Added more btagging discriminators

 	How to compile:
 	-compile